mapninja/CV/README.md

 #### Wrigley Field Program in Hawaii, Stanford School of Earth, Energy & Environmental Sciences, 2016

-Created and delivered content for a 3-day Spatial Anaysis Module for the Wrigley Field Program, November 2016.
+Created and delivered content for a 3-day Spatial Analysis Module for the Wrigley Field Program, November 2016.
 Four components, including: An Introduction to Spatial Analysis; Geoprocessing and Spatial Data Carpentry; Imagery Analysis; and Field Data Collection.
 Data acquisition support from DigitalGlobe.

 #### Stanford Summer Research College (SRC), 2015-present
 Created and delivered content for a 3-day Spatial Analysis Bootcamp, using ArcGIS Suite of software, and including: An Introduction to GIS with ArcGIS, Geoprocessing with ArcGIS, Data Creation Workflows with ArcGIS, and Field Data Collection with ArcGIS.